Meteorologists study the atmosphere to understand and predict weather and climate.

 Skills and knowledge

-- atmospheric physics, chemistry, meteorology, physical geography and maths to understand weather, cloud systems, and past and present climates
+- knowledge of atmospheric physics, chemistry, meteorology, physical geography and maths to understand weather, cloud systems, and past and present climates

-- what affects the weather in certain regions
+- an understanding of what affects the weather in certain regions

-- how to perform experiments and operate scientific equipment.
+- skill in performing experiments and operating scientific equipment.

 - usually work eight-hour shifts at MetService

-- usually work regular business hours at universities or research institutes, but may work longer hours when out in the field or doing experiments
+- usually work regular business hours at universities or research institutes, but may work longer hours in the field

-- mostly work in laboratories and offices, but may work outdoors when carrying out fieldwork
+- mostly work in laboratories and offices, but may work outdoors when doing fieldwork

-- may travel nationally and overseas to do research, attend conferences or collaborate with other scientists.
+- may travel nationally and overseas to do research, attend conferences or work with other scientists.

 What's the job really like?